-I’ve only had the Instant Pot DU060 6 QT 7-in-1 Multi-Use Programmable Cooker about one week and I’ve test this cheesecake almost every day.
+As soon as I got the Instant Pot DU060 6 QT 7-in-1 Multi-Use Programmable Cooker I tested this cheesecake almost every day.
 I’ve tested different pans, cooking times, pressure release times, and ingredient amounts.

 I’ve made it in two different pans, Fat Daddio’s 7″x 3″ removable bottom cheesecake pan and a 7″ springform pan that came in a set of three when I was testing recipes for my cookbook Magic Cakes.
 My favorite pan was the Fat Daddio’s pan but more on that later.
 Let’s get started!